 Vegan Hawaiian fried rice is a delicious combination of sweet crunchy pineapple, sweet corn, vegetables, and a hot sauce.

-Other than one’s own home country or city, there are few places in every body’s list, even the mere mention of which makes him/ her feel refreshed and happy.
-Hawaii is one of such places in my list.
+Other than one's own home country or city, there are few places on every body’s list, even the mere mention of which makes him/ her feel refreshed and happy.
+Hawaii is one of such places on my list.

 Do you know that the Hawaiian Islands are the projecting tops of the biggest mountain range in the world….yes, technically Mount Everest is not the tallest mountain range if we also consider the height below the sea level.

 When I think of Hawaii, I think of beautiful beaches, clear water, bright days, flowers, tropical fruits, colors…everything bright and happy.
-No wonder that there are different flower and color to represent each of its islands.
+No wonder that there are different flowers and colors to represent each of its islands.